Springtime traditions at Easter

 1 egg or egg substitute

-and milk for spreading and chocolate chips for decorating
+and milk for brushing and chocolate chips for decoration

-We crumble the yeast packet into the flour and add a little lukewarm milk.
-Then we mix everything together and let the dough stand covered for 15 minutes.
-Then we sprinkle the sugar and salt on the edge and pour in the remaining milk and the melted butter and the beaten egg.
-We knead the whole thing into a smooth dough, which we leave to rise for another 30 minutes.
-Then we roll the dough out to a thickness of 1 cm and cut out bunnies, Easter eggs or other shapes.
-We decorate the bunnies with chocolate chips or cranberries.
-Then we coat our yeast molds with milk and bake them at 200 °C until golden brown.
+Crumble the yeast packet into the flour and add a little lukewarm milk.
+Mix everything together and let the dough rest, covered, for 15 minutes.
+Then sprinkle the sugar and salt around the edge and pour in the remaining milk, the melted butter, and the beaten egg.
+Knead the mixture into a smooth dough and let it rise for another 30 minutes.
+Roll the dough out to a thickness of 1 cm and cut out bunnies, Easter eggs, or other shapes.
+Decorate the bunnies with chocolate chips or cranberries.
+Brush the baked goods with milk and bake at 200°C until golden brown.

 Our favorite products for this recipe:

-Overall, Easter baking is not only a culinary tradition for my family and me, but also a time of shared experiences and joy.
-Every year we look forward to pampering our loved ones with our delicious Easter treats and creating new memories.
-I hope that you too can discover the joy of Easter baking and that these recipes bring you as much joy and enjoyment as they do us.
-Happy Easter and have fun baking!
+Overall, Easter baking is not just a culinary tradition for my family and me, but also a time for shared experiences and joy.
+Every year we look forward to spoiling our loved ones with our delicious Easter treats and creating new memories.
+I hope you too can discover the joy of Easter baking and that these recipes bring you as much pleasure and enjoyment as they do us.
+Happy Easter and happy baking!

 Enjoy,